Our Verdict

 Glide Performance

-We started by ranking and scoring the glide performance of each of our tested boards, looking at how much glide we got per paddle stroke in both calm and choppy water, as well as how much effort it took to accelerate each board up to speed.
-Starting with flat water, we were actually very impressed with how the Malibu did, given its shape.
+In flat water, we were actually very impressed with the Malibu's performance, given its shape.
 This board is on the shorter side with a rounded nose, so it definitely pales in comparison to any of the longer and pointier race or touring boards.
 It accelerates fairly fast, and you will get some noticeable glide for each paddle stroke.

 However, the Malibu struggles to make much headway against wind and waves.
-We also found that it doesn't surf all too well and tends to slap when moving through waves.
-Overall, we feel this SUP glides well enough for longer tours as long as you are reasonably confident that the water will remain calm — or you might be in for an unpleasant experience.
+We also found that it doesn't surf too well and tends to slap when moving through waves.
+Overall, it glides well enough for longer tours as long as you are reasonably confident that the water will remain calm — or you might be in for an unpleasant experience.

 Stability

-For this metric, we awarded points based on how stable each board felt for beginner to intermediate paddlers in varied conditions, as well as on how stable each board was when loaded up with additional weight — in the form of kids, cargo, or canines.
-The Malibu Classic is a 34" wide board, making it one of the wider boards relative to its length.
+The Malibu Classic is 34" wide, one of the wider boards relative to its length.
 We found it to be very stable on flat water and great for lakes or ponds.
 It's a fantastic option for beginners or novices, offering both stability and style.

 Maneuverability